 By the 8th century AD Mosul had become the principal city of northern Mesopotamia.
 The city was an important trade center in the Abbasid era, because of its strategic position on the caravan route between India, Persia and the Mediterranean.
-Mosul's chief export was cotton, and today's word muslin is derived from the name of the city.
+Mosul's chief export was cotton, and today's word muslin was derived from the name of the city.
 In the 13th century, Mosul was almost completely destroyed by the Mongol invasion, but rebuilding and revival began under Ottoman rule.
 Mosul was once a walled city, and the remains of part of the city wall are still in existence at Bash Tapia castle, on the western bank of the Tigris.
 Mosul has an oil refinery; its productivity in the 1980s was hindered by the Iran-Iraq War.

-The population of Mosul is principally Kurdish, but with a large minority of Aramaic-speaking Christian Assyrians, and a smaller minority of Turkomans.
+The population of Mosul was principally Kurdish, but with a large minority of Aramaic-speaking Christian Assyrians, and a smaller minority of Turkomans.
 An ethnically diverse city, Mosul has the highest proportion of Christians of all the Iraqi cities, and contains several interesting old churches, including the Clock and Latin Church, which contains some fine marble and stained glass.
 The Chaldean Catholic Church of Al-Tahira was built as a monastery in AD300 and became a church in 1600, when various additions were built.

-The Prophet Younis Mosque is one of most famous mosques in Mosul, northern Iraq.
-It is situated at the left bank of Tigris River on a hill called " Prophet Younis Hill" and the other name is "al- Tawba Hill."
+The Prophet Younis Mosque was one of most famous mosques in Mosul, northern Iraq.
+It was situated at the left bank of Tigris River on a hill called " Prophet Younis Hill" and the other name was "al- Tawba Hill."
 It was named in this way due to "younan Bin Matty " and the story of the whale that was mentioned in AL-Quran and the Bible.
 Younis, the prophet who in disobeying God's command, was punished by being thrown into the sea and swallowed by a whale.
 After spending many nights inside the whale in earnest prayers, God forgave him.
-His shrine is situated on a high hill in Mosul (Nehneva Province), 450 km northern Iraq.
+His shrine was situated on a high hill in Mosul (Nehneva Province), 450 km northern Iraq.
 Pilgrimages and visitors flock to it from every where.
 The shrine and the mosque have undergone certain changes.
 New houses, watering places, blue glazed-brick buildings and a limestone minaret have been built.

 An intensive campaign to develop and upkeep the shrine started in 1989.
 It intended to modernize the shrine service facilities in a way that would suit its religious and historic status, such as electric, health and mechanical systems, decorating walls with inscription, gypsum and Quran chapters, covering arches and support them with iron frames.
 The mosque walls have been covered with marble and the ceiling with brick and supply it with modern light and air conditioning systems.

-Camp Leader is located in the 3rd Brigade area of responibility.
+Camp Leader was located in the 3rd Brigade area of responibility.
 Camp Leader features a weight room set up out-side their tactical operations center, including a nacscent leg press machine.
 Well-wishes from a Clarksville elementary school hang inside the 1-187 Infantry Regiment tactical operations center.

-A lot of work is going into making the Camp Performance facilities look and feel like a home, including artwork capturing the spirit of the 101st Airborne Division (Air Assault).
+A lot of work was going into making the Camp Performance facilities look and feel like a home, including artwork capturing the spirit of the 101st Airborne Division (Air Assault).
 Camp Performance offers soldiers a cafe with a variety of both American and Iraqi cuisine,including the Sunday special of a double cheeseburger with fries.
 Soldiers can also catch up on popular music videos while they dine.
-Soldiers can catch up with their friends and family over e-mail that is provided in the camp's computer room.
+Soldiers can catch up with their friends and family over e-mail that was provided in the camp's computer room.

 What was once nothing more than a boxed collection of books became Iraq's first 101st Airborne Division (Air Assault) library.
 Chaplain (Capt.)
 Fran Stuart of Derry, N.H., 526th Forward Support Battalion chaplain, opened the Camp Performance Library Oct.
 9, 2003 with a ceremonial ribbon cutting, followed by cake and coffee.
 The library started with about 200 paperback books in boxes, in sand on the side of the chaplain's tent.
 Stuart and her sister, Robin, a writer in New York, have worked on the library for several months.
 They contacted publishers and the New York Public Library, and lobbied them successfully to donate books to the cause.
 The library's shelves are now loaded with fiction and nonfiction readings, from spiritual selections to a book covering the 75-year history of the New York Giants football team.
 The chaplain also got help from the R.F.
 Sink Library at Fort Campbell, Ky.
 The library includes a reading room with new magazines, CDs and a DVD selection.
 Steve Wariner, a country music artist, donated several hundred copies of his album "Steal Another Day" for soldiers to grab for free.

 Camp Strike, located along the west side of the Tigris River in downtown Mosul, includes a volleyball court, an outdoor exercise facility and ample internet and phone access to contact home.
-The compound is home to the headquarters company of the 502nd Infantry Regiment.
+The compound was home to the headquarters company of the 502nd Infantry Regiment.
 101st soldiers sit and watch Fox News as they await their food at the Strike Cafe at Camp Strike.

 Camp Top Gun

 Camp Top Gun was the stomping grounds of 1st Battalion, 320th Field Artillery Regiment.
 A monument in the Top Gun dining facility was built by 1-320th soldiers in Camp New York, Kuwait.
 The signs point to the soldiers' hometowns.
 Soldiers enjoy a Shakira music video at the Redleg Cafe.
 The "cantina" offers food, convenience store type goods, pool tables and a foosball table.
 The Top Gun Internet Cafe center houses 14 computers from a local connection.
-The current rate is $3 an hour.
+The current rate was $3 an hour.
 In addition to these amenities, every soldier goes to bed at the end of their workday in air conditioned sleep areas.

 101st Airborne Division Civil Military Operations Center (CMOC)

-The 101st Airborne Division's Civil Military Operations Center is located in downtown Mosul.
+The 101st Airborne Division's Civil Military Operations Center was located in downtown Mosul.
 The 101st Airborne Division established a new Civil-Military Operations Center in Mosul on 21 May 2003 to help coordinate the humanitarian efforts of governmental, non-governmental and private volunteer organizations.
-A civil-military operations center (CMOC) is an ad hoc organization, normally established by the geographic combatant commander or subordinate joint force commander, to assist in the coordination of activities of engaged military forces, and other United States Government agencies, nongovernmental organizations, and regional and international organizations.
-There is no established structure, and its size and composition are situation dependent.
+A civil-military operations center (CMOC) was an ad hoc organization, normally established by the geographic combatant commander or subordinate joint force commander, to assist in the coordination of activities of engaged military forces, and other United States Government agencies, nongovernmental organizations, and regional and international organizations.
+There was no established structure, and its size and composition are situation dependent.